 FAQ Page

 Questions to answer: How does [product] compare to [top competitor]?
 What size teams use [product]?
 Does [product] integrate with [popular tool]?
+Is [product] SOC 2 compliant?
 How long does setup take?
 Is there a free trial?

 Step 3: Build Third-Party Presence

-85% of AI citations come from third-party sources.
-For B2B SaaS, this means G2/Capterra reviews, editorial comparisons, community discussions, and industry publication mentions.
+As of 2026, an estimated 85% of AI citations come from third-party sources.
+For B2B SaaS, this means review directories like G2, Capterra, TrustRadius, and Gartner Peer Insights, editorial comparisons, community discussions, and industry publication mentions.

 Generate Reviews with Use-Case Detail